The Long War:

 The Long War in the Pacific

-Editor's Note: The Long War setting is our alternative-history setting that includes Second World War at Sea: Plan Z and will come to include more expansions as well.
+Editor's Note: The Long War setting is our alternative-history setting that includes Great Pacific War: Co-Prosperity Sphere, Second World War at Sea: The Emperor's Sword and Second World War at Sea: Plan Z.

 We released Great Pacific War, our strategic game of the Pacific theater of World War II, over a decade ago.
 It's a good game, but even when it was still in the works I was nagged by the thought that the Japanese player can't really “win.”
 He or she can prolong the inevitable ass-kicking that's coming from those hordes of American ships and planes, and win the game by collapsing later than the Empire did historically, but the Japanese are never going to march up the steps of the White House and dictate peace in the Oval Office.

 I concocted a variant scenario for Great Pacific War a while back to put Japan in a position to go toe-to-toe with the American behemoth, which isn't easy.
 Pretty much every possible alternative in the decades before the war would have had to go the Emperor's way.
-That’s the basis for the Pacific War aspects of our new Long War alternative-history setting, which opens with Second World War at Sea: Plan Z.
+That’s the basis for the Pacific War aspects of our new Long War alternative-history setting.

 Here’s a look at the historical background of the Long War in the Far East: